-- agree the purpose for any home visit with senior management, unless this is an acknowledged and integral part of their role, e.g. Parent Support Advisors, Home/School link workers - adhere to agreed risk management strategies - always make detailed records including times of arrival and departure and work undertaken - ensure any behaviour or situation which gives rise to concern is discussed with their manager and, where appropriate, action is taken - never make a home visit outside agreed working arrangements
+- agree the purpose for any home visit with the Headteacher/ Principal or senior leader with delegated responsibility, unless home visits are an acknowledged and integral part of their role, e.g. Parent Support Advisors, Home/School link workers - adhere to agreed risk management strategies - avoid unannounced home visits wherever possible - ensure there is visual access and/or an open door in one to one situations - always make detailed records including times of arrival and departure and work undertaken - ensure any behaviour or situation which gives rise to concern is discussed with their manager and, where appropriate, action is taken - never make a home visit outside agreed working arrangements - be vigilant in maintaining their privacy and mindful of the need to avoid placing themselves in vulnerable situations - challenge any request for their personal accommodation to be used as an additional resource for the school/academy - be mindful of the need to maintain professional boundaries - refrain from asking pupils/students to undertake personal jobs or errands invited into the home14 of an employee or volunteer or that of a family member, colleague or friend unless the reason for that has been firmly established and agreed with parents/carers and the Headteacher/Principal.

-- ensure that they have home visit and lone-working policies, which all staff and volunteers are made aware of.
-These should include arrangements for risk assessment and management - ensure that all visits are justified and recorded - ensure that staff and volunteers are not exposed to unacceptable risk - ensure that staff and volunteers have access to a school owned mobile telephone and an emergency contact person justification for such an arrangement must be agreed and recorded.
+- ensure that it has home visit and lone-working policies, which all staff and volunteers are made aware of.
+These should include arrangements for risk assessment and management - ensure that all home visits are justified and recorded volunteers that, other than in a an emergency, they should not enter a home if a parent/carer is absent make clear to staff and risk ensure that staff and volunteers are not exposed to unacceptable ensure that staff and volunteers have access to a school owned mobile telephone and an emergency contact person